cjdbarlow/Part-One/electrical_safety.md

 > Understand the concepts of patient safety as it applies to monitoring involving electrical devices

 ##Electrical Principles
-**Charge** is the property of a subatomic particle which causes it to experience a force when close to other charged particules.
+* **Charge** is the property of a subatomic particle which causes it to experience a force when close to other charged particules.
 Charge is measured in coulombs (C).
+* **Resistance** describes to what extent a substance reduces the flow of electrons through it.
+Resistance is measured in ohms (Ω).

 ##Electrical Injury
 Potential electrical injuries can be divided into: